 Overall, the water quality was good in the vicinity of the Minago Project with only some parameters exceeding Manitoba and/or CCME (Canadian Council of Ministers of the Environment) limits for the protection of freshwater aquatic life.
 The most common exceedances of Manitoba water quality guidelines occurred for aluminum and iron followed by nitrite-N, copper, total dissolved solids and selenium and silver.
-According to data gathered as part of the 2006, 2007 and 2008, EBS, overall, sediments presented low metal content, exception made of chromium which showed natural moderately high values.
-Project effects on surface water and sediment quality are associated with Polishing Pond discharges in the Oakley Creek and the Minago River.
-A Site Water Management Plan and an Erosion and Sediment Control Plan will therefore be implemented to mitigate those effects and MMER, CCME and Manitoba Tier II Guidelines will be respected during all project phases.
+According to data gathered as part of the 2006, 2007, 2008 and 2011, EBS, overall, sediments presented low metal content, exception made of chromium which showed natural moderately high values.
+Project effects on surface water and sediment quality are associated with Polishing Pond discharges into Minago River.
+A Site Water Management Plan and an Erosion and Sediment Control Plan will therefore be implemented to mitigate those effects and MMER, CCME and Manitoba Guidelines (Manitoba Water Stewardship, 2011 and CCME, 2011) will be respected during all project phases.
 Adaptative management measures will also be implemented.